 M-Audio Hammer 88 | Premium

-- 88 fully weighted, hammer action velocity sensitive keys deliver natural piano feel, faithfully replicating every subtle nuance of your performance
+- Perfect Feel, Ultimate Response - 88 fully-weighted, hammer-action velocity-sensitive keys deliver natural piano feel, faithfully replicating every subtle nuance of your performance

-- Driverless class compliant and USB powered specification provides seamless USB midi connection for playing virtual instruments, controlling recording software and more
+- Plug & Play - Driverless class compliant and USB powered specification provides seamless USB-MIDI connection for playing virtual instruments, controlling recording software and more

-- Expanded control options for inputs for sustain, expression and soft pedals included
+- All The Right Connections - Expanded control options for Inputs for Sustain, Expression and Soft pedals included

-- Includes free 3 month subscription to Skoove; The easiest way to learn piano with interactive piano lessons for beginners and advanced players
+- Free Online Lessons - Includes FREE 3-month subscription to Skoove.
+The easiest way to learn piano with interactive piano lessons for beginners and advanced players

 The M-Audio Hammer 88-keyed keyboard is an expressive tool for detail-oriented production.